rabestro/home-work-premium-calculator/Implementation.md

 # Implementation

 The project uses five classes.
 All classes are **immutable**.
 No Nulls allowed.
+No DTO classes or services.

 Graphical representation of dependencies in the diagram.

 ![Here is the UML diagram.](UML.png)